 Head of School

 A 1996 graduate of Williams College, Mr. Burke earned a master's degree in Educational Administration from Teachers College, Columbia University, where he was inducted into the Kappa Delta Pi honor society.
-He currently serves as president of the board of the Independent School Admission Association of Greater New York (ISAAGNY) and vice president of the board of the National Coalition of Girls’ Schools; in addition, he serves on the boards of the Packer Collegiate Institute and the Browning School.
+He currently serves as president of the board of the Independent School Admission Association of Greater New York (ISAAGNY) and president of the board of the National Coalition of Girls’ Schools.
+He is a founding board member for Riley’s Way Foundation and Summer Steps.
+In addition, he has previously served on the board of Packer Collegiate Institute and The Browning School.
 He is married to Christine Rowe Burke, an executive at New York Road Runners; they have three children.

 Head of School's Office